 - pensioners only in receipt of an adequate means of support pension; and

-- Papua New Guinea nationals receiving disability pension.
+- Papua New Guinea nationals receiving disability compensation payment.
 More →

 A TFN is a number issued by the Australian Taxation Office to individuals, partnerships, trusts or companies.
 Each taxpayer has unique TFN which must be declared when you: